 Betty Perrone, a resident of McKeesport, Pennsylvania, had her wish for a reclining lift chair granted, thanks to our Allegheny County chapter.
 Perrone, 91, lives alone and spends most of her time sitting and sleeping in her old recliner.
 She could not afford to replace her broken one on her own.
 She was overwhelmed and happy to have her wish granted!

-Lewis Bauer, 67, a resident of Pittsburgh, PA, recently had his wish for a lift chair granted by our Allegheny County chapter.
-Lewis is often in a great deal of pain and has difficulty getting up out of his chair.
-Having a lift chair will greatly improve his quality of life.
+Chester Smith, 73, a resident of Clairton, Pennsylvania, recently had his wish for a reclining lift chair granted by our Allegheny County chapter.
+He currently sleeps in his recliner because of several medical issues, but his current recliner was worn and no longer provided enough support.
+This new lift chair and pressure-relieving cushion will greatly improve his quality of life!

 Please Note: Twilight Wish Foundation is registered in Pennsylvania as a nonprofit corporation and is a public charity exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.
 Donations made to grant open wishes are tax deductible.
 Twilight Wish Foundation will make every effort to ensure that donated funds go to the wish of your choice.
 If this is not possible, we will apply the funds to the most urgent and similar wish open at the time.
 Twilight Wish Foundation has final decision-making authority over the use of all donations.